 This is the complex concept of the "nice guy," where people immediately rush to defend the reputation of someone they understand to be "good" when they hear something about him that is "bad."
 Why can't you just hear an experience of rape from someone who you know without rushing in to say 10 good things about him in his defence?
 Do you honestly feel the need to discount one experience of violent rape with 10 other reasons why he's not "all bad"?
-Is this because your own identity is so closely often these kinds of dynamics create environments where guys who are seen as active in the community become somehow above being held to the same standards of basic human decency as the rest of us.
-They're put on a pedestal for doing so much work in the public sphere while they're allowed to continue being jerks and misogynists and rapists in their private lives.
-This is the unique and insidious "manarchist" character that our flimsy veil of radicalism effectively provides shelter for.
+Is this because your own identity is so closely tied to your idea that Ben is a good person that you can't actually hear and believe and accept that he's capable of violent rape and that the person whom he's raped has nothing good to say about him?
+Which leads me to the next complex concept...